The Svalbard Express - Full Voyage from Bergen

 Home to some 2,000 inhabitants from across the world, it originally sprang up as a coal mining colony in 1906.
 Today, it is a hub for adventure travellers, as well as scientists and engineers attached to local research projects, like the famous Global Seed Vault.

 Spend some time strolling around the town, admiring its collection of galleries, pubs, restaurants, brewery, and the notable North Pole Expedition Museum.
-You’ll also have a number of optional excursions to pick from that bring you into the awe-inspiring landscapes surrounding Longyearbyen.
+You’ll also have two different excursions to pick from that bring you into the awe-inspiring landscapes surrounding Longyearbyen.
 Ever tried dog sledding without snow?
 This is your chance.

 DAY 9 : Ny-Ålesund